swati2-p/Anxiety_Prediction_of_Student_Behaviour_Based_On_Day-To-Day_Life/README.md

-# Anxiety Prediction of Student Behaviour Based On Day-To-Dayhhhhh
+# Anxiety Prediction of Student Behaviour Based On Day-To-Day Life

 This project aims to predict anxiety levels among university students using a machine learning approach based on lifestyle and demographic data.
 The goal is to assist educational institutions and mental health professionals in identifying at-risk students through behavioral analysis.